Gawyne History, Family Crest & Coats of Arms

 The Gawyne surname is a Brythonic Celtic name that comes from the personal name Gawen.
 This name was popular due to the exploits traditionally attributed to Sir Gawaine, a nephew of King Arthur who was a native of the English/Welsh border area and was famed for his exploits as a Knight of the Round Table.
 Sir Gawaine was the hero of the battle with the giant Rhyence: 'That Gawain with his olde eurtesie.'
 Chaucer, The Squire's Tale.
 Independently, the surname Gawyne is native to the Isle of Man, and as a Manx name, it is an occupational surname derived from Mac-an-Gabhain, which means the smith's son.

 The surname Gawyne was first found in Wiltshire, where "the Gawens of Norrington, in the parish of Alvideston, continued in that place four hundred fifty and odd yeares.
 On the south downe of the farme of Broad Chalke is a little barrow called Gawen's Barrow, which must bee before ecclesiastical lawes were established."

 The Hundredorum Rolls of 1273 list Goselena filius Gawyne in Cambridgeshire and the Yorkshire Poll Tax Rolls of 1379 list Peter Gowyn and Emma Gawyn.

 Early History of the Gawyne family

-Another 161 words (12 lines of text) are included under the topic Early Gawyne History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gawyne research.
+Another 81 words (6 lines of text) covering the years 1612, 1684, 1612 and 1642 are included under the topic Early Gawyne History in all our PDF Extended History products and printed products wherever possible.